LiamPattinson/dotfiles/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+- Install Node.js.
+In lieu of Ubuntu's packaged version, go to the
+  [node website](https://nodejs.org/en/download) and follow the instructions there.

 ## License

 This repo is licensed under the MIT License.
 It includes a fork of